jonathanabennett/megastrike/README.md

 To deploy a unit, click on the unit in the list on the right, then click on the hex you want to deploy in.
 Right now, you can deploy anywhere, you will have to manually enforce deployment zones.
 When you are happy with that unit's deployment, click "Deploy unit".
 If you want to deploy a different unit, click "Undeploy" **before** you select the next unit.
 When everyone has deployed, the "Next phase" will become active.

-Deploying units later in the game is not yet supported.
+Deploying units later in the game is not yet supported yet.

 ### Movement Phase

 To move a unit, select the unit you want to move and then the button for the movement type you want (Stand Still, Walk, or Jump).
 The walk button is also the button for tracked, wheeled, etc. If a unit only has a single move type, click the "walk" button to move.
 Then click a hex.
 You will see a black line indicating which hexes the unit will pass through and the cost to move there.

 If you want to turn the unit, click "Turn" and then click anywhere on the map.
-The mech will turn to face where you clicked.
+The unit will turn to face where you clicked.
 If you have already clicked the hex you want to move to, then the turn will be calculated based on your destination.

 When you're ready to move that unit, click "Move Unit".
 If a unit is standing still, click them, click "Stand Still", and then click "Move Unit".
 When everyone has moved, click "Next Phase".